Course Number: 15-322A, 15-622A

 Every student has up to 3 late days that may be used for any projects throughout the semester.
 If the late days are used up, The grade will be

 By one day late we mean 24 hours late.
-No project submission will be accepted one week after the deadline.
 For example, if a student is 2 days late for Project 2 and 3 days late for Project 4, and he/she gets full marks in both projects, then his/her grades will be:

 100/100 Project 2

-Classroom activities may be taped or recorded by a student for the personal, educational use of that student or for all students presently enrolled in the class only, and may not be further copied, distributed, published or otherwise used for any other purpose without the express written consent of Roger B. Dannenberg.
+Classroom activities may be taped or recorded by a student for the personal, educational use of that student or for all students presently enrolled in the class only, and may not be further copied, distributed, published or otherwise used for any other purpose without the express written consent of your professor.
 All students are advised that classroom activities may be taped by students for this purpose.

 All students are expected to be familiar with, and to comply with, the University Policy on Cheating and Plagiarism.

 We regard programming, especially for music, as a creative process.
 There is never just one way to program a task, and tasks in this course intentionally require some creativity.